Johnathan Campbell2023-01-18T16:21:06+00:00

 Batting Style LH Middle Order Bat

-Major Teams Zimbabwe A, Rangers, Boost Defenders, Speen Ghar Tigers, Rhinos
+Major Teams Zimbabwe A, Zimbabwe XI, Rangers, Boost Defenders, Speen Ghar Tigers, Rhinos

 Coaching Qualifications CSA Level 1